MatthieuGillieron/hackhaton_lab/README.md

 pip install uv
 ```

+You need an API key for the LLM.
+Copy `.env_template` into `.env` and add your key and product ID.
-Once you have `uv` installed, you can install the dependencies and run the Streamlit app:
+Then, install the dependencies and run the Streamlit app:
 ```sh
 # install dependencies from pyproject.toml
 uv sync